Swift Facts

 If they can do it, so can you!

 Making a place for Swifts costs little.
+Swifts will use DIY or

-in nest bricks and trays which can be installed into old or new buildings.
+can be installed into old or new buildings.
+This doesn't imperil the

-This doesn't imperil the structure, preserves the birds from extinction, and contributes much to our environment and quality of
+structure, preserves the birds from extinction, and contributes much to

-Architects, Local Authorities, Developers and Builders have a special responsibility to protect the natural world, and Swifts come high on the list of vulnerable
+responsibility to protect the natural world, and Swifts come high on

-species their work may endanger.
-Minor low-cost coordinated initiatives in design and building will ensure that Swifts still fly in our skies and in our children's skies too.
+initiatives in design and building will ensure that Swifts still fly in

 Next - Where Swifts Fly